-- Low operating voltage (1.2V) helps achieving power requirement - High Maximum operating frequency (200Mhz) helps achieving timing requirement. - Good amount of Flash memory (1MB) will allow us to store additional algorithms. - High temperature tolerance (max 125 degrees Celcius) - Cons: Expensive price (\$36~40).
-PIC processors with similar performance costs around 10 dollars.
+- Low operating voltage (1.2V) helps achieving power requirement - High Maximum operating frequency (200Mhz) helps achieve timing requirement. - Good amount of Flash memory (1MB) will allow more processing power and performance. - High temperature tolerance (max 125 degrees Celcius) - Cons: Expensive price (\$36~40).

-Data processing unit is centered on a 32-bit microcontroller.
+The data processing unit is centered on a 32-bit microcontroller.
 A 256MB SDRAM is used to store pixel data and the variables that are needed to process the whole pixel data.
 One image will be 6MB as shown from the calculation below.

-$\textit{Image Size} = \frac{1920 \textit{ pixels} \times 1080 \textit{ pixels} \times 3 \textit{ byts per pixel}}{1024 \times 1024 \textit{ bytes per Megabytes}} \approx 5.93 \textit{MB}$
+$$Image \ Size = \frac{1920 \ pixels \times 1080 \ pixels \times 3 \ byts \ per \ pixel}{1024 \times 1024 \ bytes \ per \ Megabytes} \approx 5.93 MB$$

 The data processing unit will implement an image encryption based on chaotic logistical maps.
 Traditional encryption methods such as AES, IDEA, DES, and RSA are computationally complex and slow [5].
-Chaotic map based encryption will be better suited to professional camera use in which high speeds, close to real-time are needed.
-In addition, the microcontrollers that are used in this design will be able to handle such algorithms in terms of speed and computational power.
+Chaotic map based encryption is better suited to professional camera use in which high speeds (close to real-time) is needed.
+In addition, the microcontroller that is used in this design will be able to handle such algorithms in terms of speed and computational power.
 The level of security of these algorithms is not a concern as they have been proven to have high success rates in numerous studies.

-Chaotic map will be generated using 80-bit Chaotic key when the Key Generator button is pressed or when the camera turns off.
-Chaotic map will be stored in SDRAM even in sleep-mode.
-Whenever the raw image is taken from the camera module, the raw image will be stored in SDRAM.
-Encryption will be applied on the raw image once the camera module stops sending the raw image data.
+The chaotic map will be generated using a 80-bit chaotic key when the Key Generator button is pressed or when the camera turns off.
+The chaotic map will be stored in the SDRAM even in sleep-mode.
+Whenever the raw image is taken from the camera module, the raw image will be stored in the SDRAM.
+The encryption algorithm will be applied on the raw image once the camera module stops sending the raw image data.

-The requirement for this unit is to dissipate less than 2.2W of power at fully functional state. (maximum dynamic power) to satisfy power requirement.
+The requirement for this unit is to dissipate less than 2.2W of power at fully functional state.
+(Maximum Dynamic Power) to satisfy power requirement.
 In addition the SDRAM access time must maximally be around 5ns in order to operate at the microcontroller's operating frequency of 200MHz.